-- ▶ The qualifying exams are offered twice a year, in August and January.
-Both exam sessions usually take place during the week preceding the start of the semester.
-Students should sign up for exams at least two weeks before the exams themselves. - ▶ The three qualifying examinations do not have to be taken at the same time.
-However, it is recommended that students attempt at least one to two exams by the end of their first year.
-By the end of their second year (first year for students entering with an MS in Mathematics or Applied Mathematics), students have to attempt a number of exams equal to the number of exams they have yet to pass. - ▶ It is possible to "drop" an exam one has registered for any time up to two weeks before the exam (no questions asked).
+- ► The qualifying exams are offered twice a year, in August during the week preceding the start of the semester, and in May during the week following final exams.
+Students should sign up for exams at least one month before the exams themselves. - The two qualifying examinations do not have to be taken at the same time.
+However, it is recommended that students attempt both exams by the end of their first year. - ► Incoming students may attempt the exams in August before they enroll in their first year.
+If they do not pass an exam, they have to register for a course from the corresponding group.
+Additionally, if they lack an undergraduate Analysis II course, they will have to take an analog of MA 426, either as MA 591-001 or starting from Spring 2026 as the new course MA 512. - ▶ It is possible to "drop" an exam one has registered for any time up to two weeks before the exam (no questions asked).
 After that, we recommend students talk to the Director of Graduate Programs.
-Dropping an exam only applies to students who do have the option to "wait," i.e., are not required to take the exam at that exam session. - ▶ For part-time students, years will be counted using credit hours, with one year equal to 18 credit hours.
+Dropping an exam only applies to students who do have the option to "wait," i.e., are not required to take the exam at that exam session. - ► For part-time students, years will be counted using credit hours, with one year equal to 18 credit hours.
 For full-time students, calendar years are used.
 Students who start the graduate program in the spring semester should have a statement from the DGP put into their file specifying the date by which their exams must be taken.
-Depending on prior coursework, whether they are a transfer student, etc., it will be after three, four, or five semesters.